groveatx/groveatx.github.io/gatherings/messages/index.md

 Click the links below to stream or download audio of the messages from our Sunday morning gatherings.

+ - **[February 9, 2014][20140209]** - Jesus definitively calls us to share the
+   Gospel, so we discuss what exactly the Gospel is and what the Grove believes about it.

  - **[February 2, 2014][20140202]** - Church in our society doesn't spend a lot
    of time talking about spiritual warfare, but Jesus spoke clearly about a world beyond the physical.
 We look at a story in [Luke 8][luke8:26-39] where